cocktail828/cpptools/README.md

 **This implementation attempts to provide some basic support for parsing URIs with multiple hosts.**

 ## About Contributing
-Donot make wheels yourself!
-If you want to contribute, please come and join us!
+Don’t reinvent the wheel!
+If you have feature suggestions or improvements, please open a Pull Request — we’d love to collaborate and grow this library together!

 ## Build